SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 .. syntax-grammar::

-    Grammar of a self expression
+    Grammar of a postfix self expression

     postfix-self-expression --> postfix-expression ``.`` ``self``